iwsjanine/github-slideshow/2019-09-27-Organization-Contact-Information---Parties.md

 ---
 # Add organization parties to a claim

-Organization contacts are entities that can be the owner or insured of a vehicle involved in the accident, or the owner of a claimant vehicle or damaged property.
+Organization contacts are entities that can be the owner of an insured or claimant  vehicle involved in the accident, or the owner of damaged property.
 In addition, organizations can be an associated party of an involved party such as an attorney representing a claimant.

 Organizations can be added during FNOL or even after FNOL submission.
 Use the information in this section as a guide when adding organizations associated with a claim.